KoyanagiT/KnowInfo/README.md

 # KnowInfo

-"Physics_Sim_Py" is a tutorial of physics simulations with Python.
+"KnowInfo" is a sub process of Ryouiki-Tenkai with Teachable Machine.

 ## DEMO